HOW A TWO-TIME BATTLE WITH CANCER TURNED INTO SOMETHING SPECIAL FOR SURVIVORS

 The medication used to maintain Craig’s blood pressure and ultimately save his life constricted blood vessels, but had the alarming side effect of causing his extremities to swell beyond recognition.
 This compromised the circulation in his feet and hands, in essence, strangling them.
 Gangrene set in.
 Doctors suggested amputation and with Stacy at his side, Craig agreed.
 Both of his feet were taken just above the ankle and while his hands were saved, they received tremendous damage and required months of physical therapy.
 In Craig’s typical fashion, he turned a devastating situation into a positive.
 At the 2006 Cancer for College golf tournament, only six months after losing his feet, Craig played golf in his prosthetics and the foundation proudly gave its first scholarship to an amputee.

-Since our inception, Cancer for College has provided nearly $2 million in scholarships to almost 1,000 cancer survivors.
+Since our inception, Cancer for College has provided over $2.3 million in scholarships to almost 1,100 cancer survivors.
 We now host multiple fundraising events in addition to the annual golf classic held in San Diego each year.
 Our Taste to Educate fundraiser held in Seattle in January has enjoyed seven years of successful growth.
 We have launched new events in Texas and North Carolina with plans to expand to other areas around the country.
 Thanks in equal part to Craig’s compelling story of triumph, Will Ferrell’s celebrity and the thoughtful generosity of friends and corporate contributors.
 Cancer for College continues to thrive and grow.
 Join our on-going mission of providing inspiration and hope to survivors of cancer and amputees who want to to live their dream and share in the college experience.